h0han/just-dance/README.md

 # Just Dance (Work in Progress)

 ## Features implemented
-- View user screen by splitting video and webcam (streaming)
+- Split video and webcam streams to view the user's screen.
-- Perform pose estimation for reference video
+- Perform pose estimation on the reference video.
-- Perform pose estimation for webcam (streaming)
+- Perform pose estimation on the webcam stream.
-- View the pose estimation result on the webcam
+- View the pose estimation results on the webcam stream.
-- Perform movement calculation and viewing for specific joints
+- Calculate and view movement for specific joints.
-- Compare the similarity between the skeleton of reference video and the webcam
+- Compare the similarity between the reference video's skeleton and the webcam stream.

 ## Features to be implemented
-- Calculate the sensitivity of specific joints to movement
+- Calculate the sensitivity of particular joints to movement.

 ## Prerequisites